Laurence Fox

-Laurence Paul Fox (born 26 May 1978) is an English actor, right-wing political activist and leader of the Reclaim Party.
-A member of the British entertainment industry's Fox family, he graduated from the Royal Academy of Dramatic Art and debuted in the film The Hole (2001).
-His best-known role is James Hathaway in the TV drama series Lewis (2006–2015).
+Laurence Paul Fox (born 26 May 1978) is an English actor, political activist, and founder and leader of the right-wing populist Reclaim Party.
+He made his acting debut in the film The Hole (2001) and his best-known role is James Hathaway in the television drama series Lewis (2006–2015).

-During the COVID-19 pandemic, Fox was a frequent critic of the British government's response.
-He was also publicly critical of the George Floyd protests that began in 2020.
-After founding the right-wing populist political party Reclaim, he stood unsuccessfully in the 2021 London mayoral election in opposition to what he deemed "extreme political correctness".
-He gained 1.9% of the vote, losing his election deposit.
-He subsequently stood in the 2024 London Assembly election, in which he also lost his deposit.
-Fox's political career has resulted in multiple controversies and legal disputes.
+In recent years Fox has been known more for his politics than his acting.
+During the COVID-19 pandemic, Fox criticised the British government's response.
+He also criticised the George Floyd protests that began in 2020.
+After founding the Reclaim Party, he stood unsuccessfully in the 2021 London mayoral election, in opposition to what he deemed "extreme political correctness", and in the 2024 London Assembly election.

 Early life and education

 Laurence Paul Fox was born in Leeds on 26 May 1978, the son of Mary Elizabeth Piper and actor James Fox.
-His paternal grandfather was talent agent Robin Fox and his paternal grandmother was actress Angela Worthington, whose father was playwright Frederick Lonsdale.
-He has two older brothers named Tom and Robin, a younger sister named Lydia, and a younger brother named Jack.
+His paternal grandfather was talent agent Robin Fox and his paternal grandmother was Angela Worthington, whose father was playwright Frederick Lonsdale.

+He has two elder brothers, Tom and Robin, a younger sister named Lydia, and a younger brother named Jack.
 Robin is a film producer, while Lydia and Jack are actors; Lydia is married to comedian and filmmaker Richard Ayoade.

-Fox's uncles are actors Edward Fox and producer Robert Fox.
-He is also the cousin of actors Emilia and Freddie Fox, the children of his uncle Edward.
+His paternal uncles are the actor Edward Fox and producer Robert Fox.
+He is a first cousin of the actors Emilia Fox and Freddie Fox, the children of his uncle Edward.

 Fox was raised as an evangelical Christian.
-At the age of 13, he was enrolled at Harrow School.
-He was expelled a few weeks before taking his A-Level exams, and was unable to obtain a place at any university due to a report about him from Harrow.
+From the age of 13 years, he was educated at Harrow School, from which he was expelled a few weeks before his A-Level exams.
+He was unable to obtain a place at any university due to an unfavourable report about him from Harrow School.

-After working as a gardener and in an office, he decided to follow his family into acting, and successfully auditioned for the Royal Academy of Dramatic Art (RADA).
-During his time there, he appeared in numerous student productions, including the lead roles of Gregers Werle in Ibsen's The Wild Duck, Marcus Andronicus in Titus Andronicus, and Stephen Daedalus in an adaptation of James Joyce's novel Ulysses.
-He graduated in 2001.
+After working as a gardener, and in an office, he followed his family into acting, and successfully auditioned for the exclusive Royal Academy of Dramatic Art (RADA), at which he appeared in numerous productions, including the lead roles of Gregers Werle in Ibsen's The Wild Duck, Marcus Andronicus in Titus Andronicus, and Stephen Daedalus in an adaptation of James Joyce's novel Ulysses.
+He graduated from RADA in 2001.